edasmalchi/qiroll-pedal-assist/digital_logic/README.md

 ### PCB New Features (not in old schematic)
 * LED flashes under regenerative braking with PAS on or off
-* Regen cancel on pedal functionality improved
+* Regen cancel on pedal functionality improved (shouldn't inadvertanly change mode...)
 * Optional brake sensor cancels assist and starts regen braking when mechanical brakes pulled